At Least 1 Dead In Apparent Terrorism Attack In Paris

 NPR's Eleanor Beardsley reports that the assailant was shot dead by police.
 The attack occurred in central Paris, near the Opera Garnier.

-The Paris prosecutor says that the attacker yelled "Allahu akbar," the Arabic phrase for "God is great," and that the attack is being investigated as an Islamist terrorism incident.
+The Paris prosecutor says that the attacker yelled "Allahu akbar," the Arabic phrase for "God is great."

 1) I came out of a comedy show near Opera in central Paris and was immediately told to go back in because there was a madman with a knife.
 Once back inside we heard sirens and 2 gun shots.
 I then spoke to eyewitnesses who told me a man stabbed multilple people at random. pic.twitter.com/xvTmAv0ckb— Charles Pellegrin (@ChPilgrim) May 12, 2018